 The Caregiver Rulebook: How to Actually Help (Without Making It Worse)

-Messy, honest, and a little spicy: how to show up for dementia caregivers without adding more chaos, guilt, or emotional labor.
+Messy, honest, and a little spicy: how to actually help a dementia caregiver without adding more chaos, guilt, or emotional labor.

 Dear Diary — and dear “I just want to help” crowd,